-During the pandemic, many FSM Companies were investing in tools and techniques that ensured employee safety, as well as changed their Field Service Working Models.
+During the pandemic, many FSM Companies were investing in tools and techniques that ensure employee safety, as well as changed their Field Service Working Models.
 On the other hand, the massive production of PPE Kits, Masks, and Medicines, among other products in the Healthcare Sector, required Field Service Management, as larger Companies were facing challenges in assigning Work Orders.
 Large Companies were focusing on implementing Field Service Management Software to manage their business operations and processes.

-Field Services are essential services, especially in highly regulated industries like Telecommunications and Utilities, as well as Oil & Gas, where Compliance and Safety Management are 24*7 tasks.
+Field Services are essential services, especially in highly regulated industries like Telecom and Utilities, as well as Oil & Gas, where Compliance and Safety Management are 24*7 tasks.
 Due to the COVID-19 Pandemic, operations in these industries were carried out with slightly compressed schedules in order to follow social distancing or to comply with the regulations set by local government and the Centers for Disease Control & Prevention (CDC) whenever possible.

 According to Field Service Management experts, Companies that were the Early Adopters of Digital Transformation had the data of how much uptime the equipment has taken, and what capacity it is running at in the field.
 During the Pandemic, FSM Companies that have been slow to adopt Digital Field Service Management are now using Digital Technologies such as IoT and Artificial Intelligence.